redecentralize/alternative-internet/README.md

 ## Telephony

-* [Ostel](https://ostel.co) is part of the Open Secure Telephony Network (OSTN) by the [Guardian-Project](https://guardianproject.info/).
-The goal is promoting free, open protocols, standards and software and to power end-to-end encrypted voice communications on mobile devices and desktop computers.
-They use standards such as SRTP, ZRTP, and SIP(over TLS).
-Clients are available for nearly every platform.
 * [The Serval Project](http://www.servalproject.org/) lets mobile phones make phone calls to each other peer-to-peer without a base station.

 ## Uncategorised